 Other types of congenital scoliosis may be observed, but one of the most common errors is the failure to recognize slow and relentless progression until it is too late for prophylactic treatment.
 Therefore, all patients require radiologic assessment at 4- to 6-month intervals; once progression is established, immediate treatment is necessary to prevent further deterioration.

-The most common nonoperative management in congenital scoliosis is mere observation, monitoring the curves for progression.
-Patients are observed in cases in which the natural history is not known.
+The most common nonoperative management in congenital scoliosis is merely to oberve the patient, monitoring the curves for progression.
+Patients are observed in cases where the natural history is not known.
 No role for mere observation exists in a patient with an unsegmented bar, because this condition uniformly progresses, but mere observation does have a role in the management of hemivertebrae and of mixed deformities.

 Radiographs are obtained at regular visits (every 4-6 months).
-The same vertebrae are measured on each radiograph, using exactly the same vertebral landmarks, and the current film is compared with the film from the last visit and the original film.
+The same vertebrae are measured on each radiograph, with exactly the same vertebral landmarks used, and the current film is compared with the film from the preceding visit and the original film.
 These comparisons are necessary because progression is slow.
-The two periods of rapid growth are during the first 4 years of life and during adolescence (the adolescent growth spurt).
+The two periods of rapid growth are (1) during the first 4 years of life and (2) during adolescence (the adolescent growth spurt).
 More frequent visits are necessary during these periods.

-Unlike idiopathic scoliosis, for which bracing can be effective, very few cases of congenital scoliosis lend themselves well to brace treatment, because the primary deformity in congenital scoliosis is in the vertebrae rather than in the soft tissues, and the curves tend to be rigid.
-In addition, in cases in which the natural history indicates a poor prognosis, orthotic treatment is contraindicated.
-Thus, contraindications to orthotic treatment are as follows:
+Unlike idiopathic scoliosis, for which bracing can be effective, congenital scoliosis very rarely lends itself well to brace treatment.
+This is because the primary deformity in congenital scoliosis is in the vertebrae rather than in the soft tissues, and the curves tend to be rigid.
+In addition, in cases where the natural history indicates a poor prognosis, orthotic treatment is contraindicated.
+Thus, contraindications for orthotic treatment are as follows: